eyedeekay/defcon/README.md

 begins with an introduction to the I2P plugins system, showing how the existing plugins set themselves up to do communication over i2p and what's good and bad about each approach.
-Afterwards, we'll continue on to the programattically controlling I2PTunnels by using I2PTunnel itself in your application and begin exploring the "socket-like" I2P Libraries for other languages.
-Finally, we'll take a dive into the SAMv3 API by creating a new library utilizing it in Lua.
+Afterwards, we'll continue on to the programattically controlling I2P via it's SAM and I2PControl API's.
+Finally, we'll take a dive into the SAMv3 API by starting a new library utilizing it in Lua and writing a simple application.

 We(The I2P Project) would also like to request a table for 4 in the main room for the duration of the conference so that we can hang a banner and have